What will the weather be for solar eclipse?

 Weather for the eclipse

-Now that we are within a week of the eclipse, the forecast is starting to take shape.
-But don't fret too much over the details yet.
-A lot can, and will, change when it comes to the specifics of where and when clouds and rain will occur.
+Note: Click here to see continuously updating eclipse forecast graphics from CNN Weather.

+The weather forecast for the eclipse is becoming clearer, and luckily the skies are looking clearer as well.
+What earlier in the week was looking rather gloomy for some of the key locations in the path, especially in the southeast, now looks a bit more encouraging for all but in the coastal southeast.

-At this time, there doesn't appear to be a major weather feature that will bring widespread bad weather to a specific region, but there are a few trouble spots to keep an eye on as we get closer to Monday.
+While there doesn't appear to be a major weather feature that will bring widespread bad weather to a specific region, there are a few trouble spots to keep an eye on for potential poor visibility.

 Oregon

-The Pacific Northwest, which will be the first location to see the eclipse, looks like it might have some of the best weather as well.
-The Northwest looks to be clear of any large-scale storm systems, though clouds are likely in parts of the Rockies and Intermountain West.
+The Pacific Northwest, which will be the first location to see the eclipse, looks like it might have some of the best weather.
+The Northwest looks to be clear of any large-scale storm systems, though some clouds are likely along a trailing front from Montana into Wyoming and Idaho.

-The Western US will have the advantage of experiencing the eclipse in the morning, before the heat of the day has had a chance to build up clouds and storms.
+The Western United States will have the advantage of experiencing the eclipse in the morning, before the heat of the day has had a chance to build up clouds and storms.

 Coastal locations could still be dealing with some morning fog and low clouds, however, which is a risk for those wanting to be the first to observe the eclipse on Oregon's Pacific coast.